EasyX-Community/Energi-Masternode-Setup-Guide/README.md

 ---
 ### Step 1: Deploy a VPS instance
-- Visit [https://www.vultr.com/?ref=8543730-6G](https://www.vultr.com/?ref=8543730-6G) and sign up.
+- visit [https://www.vultr.com/?ref=8543730-6G](https://www.vultr.com/?ref=8543730-6G) and sign up.
 Your account will be auto credited for $100 which expires at the end of the month (basically 1 month free) - Ensure it has the following requirements:
 ```
 Operating System	Ubuntu 18.04 x64	Ubuntu 18.04 x64